LT-Intro-To-AI-SY2425/a2-movie-chatbot-amostafa10/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+Understanding the pattern that the function was looking to complete was difficult.
+Also, conceptualizing the algorithm to solve the problem.

 2. Explain how you could use the match function for extracting information from a movie database.

+You can take in natural language and use the match function to find concrete instructions for your chatbot to perform.
+Such as querying a database or something.